gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's heart sank.
 She wanted Uncle Jack to say "yes" as badly as she had ever wanted anything.
-Even if Wales didn't take her as an apprentice, she knew that she could learn so much.
-She glanced at Aunt Naggie
-and saw the same disappointment mirrored on her lined face.
+She could learn so much from Wales even if he didn't take her as an apprentice, She glanced at Aunt Naggie and saw the same disappointment mirrored on her lined face.
 If only the American hadn't told Uncle Jack what to do---that